skuodi/StarlinkFob_Peplinkv3/README.md

 For screens that Auto refresh, display o/O, blinking . ,refresh icon or something to indicate it's loading in upper right corner of Title when it's getting json data instead of fetching or Getting WAN list.
 ```

+- The smallest feasible loading icon (30px by 30px) has been used

 ### 2. WAN list sort by priority
 ```
 Look at the json returned from the api/status.wan.connection display the wan list according to the "priority": 2 values.